 But before we start… your safety is paramount.
 If you are concerned about your partner’s potential reaction during and after a conversation, seek professional help first.

-Look after yourself.
 Take care of your mental health and if you need to speak with someone independent, reach out to a counsellor or psychologist in your area.
-We can help connect you with experts in our network — just contact us for their details.
+We can help connect you with experts in our network — contact us for their details.